Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Symmetries from field space geometry

-Let us point out that the Eisenhart-Duval lift method also works on free systems, when the potential $V$ vanishes.
-The lifted metric is the straightforward embedding of the original $d$-dimensional metric into a $(d+2)$-dimensional metric by adding a mere $\rd u \rd w$ contribution for the new null coordinates.
+\right. \quad\Longrightarrow\quad \rd_{\tau}\cO_{X}=\pp_{\tau}\cO_{X}+\{\cO_{X},h\}=0 \,. \ee A key remark is that this method produces, as desired, evolving constants of motion, i.e. conserved charges which explicitly depend on time, which was not possible before.
+This follows directly the $u$-dependence of the Killing vector field $X$.
+For free systems, the lifted metric is the straightforward embedding of the original $d$-dimensional metric into a $(d+2)$-dimensional metric by adding a mere $\rd u \rd w$ contribution for the new null coordinates.
 Despite being straightforward, the charges derived from the Eisenhart-Duval lift CKVs are non-trivial and explicitly time-dependent and thus come on top of the ones descending from the CKVs of the original (super-)metric.

+Now, one can also apply this procedure to system with a non-vanishing potential $V:=V(u, \chi^a)$\footnote{The potential cannot depends on the $w$-coordinate as it would breaks the killing isometry under the vector $\partial_w$.}.
+In that case, one looses the symmetry under the change $u\leftrightarrow w$ and the doubling of CKV (and the associated charges) one has for free systems.
+Nevertheless, the construction of conserved charges and evolving constants of motion (i.e. explicitly time-dependent charges) goes exactly along the same line.
+Concrete examples of such case have been worked out in \cite{Cariglia:2016oft, Cariglia:2018mos, Dhasmana:2021qvw}.
+See also \cite{Achour:2022syr} for a recent application of this case to black hole perturbation theory.

 We would like to conclude this discussion with the remark that it is tempting to interpret free systems, being themselves null geodesic systems, as Eisenhart-Duval lifts.
 Actually realizing them as Eisenhart-Duval lifts would mean to be able to recast the $d$-dimensional (super-)metric $g_{ab}$ in the lifted ansatz \eqref{gen:EDmetric}, that is: \be g_{ab}\rd \chi^{a}\rd\chi^{b}=2\rd U \rd W -2 \Upsilon(U,\zeta) \rd U^{2} +g^{red}_{\alpha\beta}\rd \zeta^{\alpha}\rd \zeta^{\beta}\,, \ee similarly to the pp-wave ansatz, in terms of a pair of null coordinates $(U,W)$, a $(d-2)$-dimensional reduced metric $g^{red}$ and an effective potential $\Upsilon$.
-As we will see later, it turns out that the 2d mini-superspace for FLRW cosmology can be recast exactly in those terms.
+As we will see later, it turns out that the 2d mini-superspace for FRW cosmology can be recast exactly in those terms.
 We leave the general case for future investigation, but nevertheless point out that such a reformulation of relativistic free systems as Eisenhart-Duval lifts begs the intriguing question of the possibility of a general $d\rightarrow (d-2)$ deparametrization of the relativistic models.